 Lightweight, machine washable, stretchable, seam taped, comfortable, water repellent and stylish.
-Boardshorts are a central piece in the modern surfers' surf wear collection.
+Boardshorts are a central piece in the surfer's closet.

 Boardshorts are a great way to free yourself from the wetsuit slavery, as long as the water temperature keeps the body ready to respond to the surfing maneuvers, without losing performance.

 The popularity of boardshorts is a consequence of the surfing lifestyle.
-The surf industry has been developing new materials, so that trunks get more flexible and lightweight during a wave ride.
+The surf industry has been developing new materials, so that trunks get more flexible and lightweight during each wave ride.

 The best boardshorts in the world are usually expensive, yet durable.
 Surf brands have designed cool models with several key features.
 If you're buying new boardshorts, take a look at a few details.

 Polyester is the main material used in modern boardshorts, although it can be blended with recycled polyester, elastane, spandex, lycra and other microfibers.
 The final result is an ultra suede feel.
 All round drawstrings are also a relevant issue to be taken into consideration, as they might be more comfortable than velcro fly.